Byzantine-Resilient Secure Federated Learning: Conclusion

 \section{Conclusion}

 This paper presents the first single-server solution for Byzantine-resilient secure federated learning.
 Our framework is based on a verifiable secure outlier detection strategy to guarantee robustness of the trained model against Byzantine faults, while protecting the privacy of the individual users.
 We provide the theoretical convergence guarantees and the fundamental performance trade-offs of our framework, in terms of the number of Byzantine adversaries and the user dropouts the system can tolerate.
-In our experiments, we have implemented our system in a distributed network of $N=40$ users, and numerically demonstrated the convergence behaviour while providing robustness against Byzantine users and being privacy-preserving.
-The main limitation of our framework is that its communication overhead is $O(N^3)$, since each user sends $N^2$ distance values to the server.
-Although the distances are scalar valued, the cubic overhead can become a limitation for very large-scale networks.
-Future directions include developing single-server Byzantine-resilient secure learning architectures with efficient communication structures.
+In our experiments, we have implemented our system in a distributed network by using two ways of partitioning the MNIST dataset over up to $N=100$ users: i.i.d. and non-i.i.d. data distribution.
+For both settings, we numerically demonstrated the convergence behaviour while providing robustness against Byzantine users and being privacy-preserving.
+Future directions include developing single-server Byzantine-resilient secure learning architectures considering the heterogeneous environments in terms of computation and communication resources, developing efficient communication architectures, and quantization techniques.

+In this paper, we utilize the distance based outlier detection approach to guarantee the robustness against Byzantine users.
+There have been many outlier detection approaches for Byzantine resilient SGD methods (or federated learning).
+Existing works can be roughly classified into two main categories: 1) geometric median \cite{blanchard2017machine, chen2017distributed} and 2) coordinate-wise median \cite{pmlr-v80-yin18a, alistarh2018byzantine, yang2019byzantine}.
+Our framework utilizes the geometric median based approach because it is more efficient in the secure domain.
+In order to preserve the privacy of local updates, the coordinate-wise median based approaches require a multiparty secure comparison protocol \cite{kerschbaum2009performance} to find the median value of each coordinate.
+On the other hand, in our framework, the server compares the pairwise distances in plaintext, which is much more efficient than the secure comparison protocol.
+Extending the coordinate-wise median based algorithms to the secure domain would be a very interesting future direction.